 - The inflexibility of functionality

 Any corporate software is tunable.
 Much.
 Under the features.
 Because those who sell enterprise software know that every business considers itself unique, and the ability to maintain this uniqueness is a competitive advantage.
 Remember everything about the popularity of 1C and listen to its users.
 All of them repeat like a mantra one thing – you can do anything in it.
-The possibility of custom development, the possibility of customization, etc., etc. Contract management systems SaaS developers almost wholly ignore this need.
+The possibility of custom development, the possibility of customization, etc., etc. Legal contract management system SaaS developers almost wholly ignore this need.

 2. System functionality